If your home has been damaged by a storm, dealing with the aftermath can be emotionally and financially exhausting.

 Make sure pets are protected and small outside pets are brought indoors.

-Be prepared just in case you need to leave your home in the midst of the storm.
+Be prepared just in case you need to leave your home during the storm.
 Pack warm clothes, medicines, a torch and batteries.

-It’s also a good idea to ensure your home insurance documents are easily accessible – just in case you need to give us a call.
+It’s also a good idea to make sure your home insurance documents are easily accessible – just in case you need to give us a call.

 During the storm